Fighting the issue of hair loss or alopecia

-Get a clinical evaluation to determine whether your hair loss is the result of a medical condition or an external issue, like chemical over-processing or tight braids, ponytails, hair weaves etc...
+Get a clinical evaluation to determine whether your hair loss is the result of a medical condition or a common issue, like chemical over-processing or tight braids, ponytails, hair weaves etc...

 How to Care for Your Hair

-Your haircare regimen and your diet may help to naturally control hair loss and to promote regrowth.
+Your hair-care regimen and your diet may help to naturally control hair loss and promote regrowth.
 In some cases, hair loss may even be treated with the right product.

 Jamaican Black Castor Oil is also known to soothe the scalp tenderness often experienced by individuals with Alopecia.